LaViRA: Language-Vision-Robot Actions Translation for Zero-Shot Vision Language Navigation in Continuous Environments: Introduction

-Our contributions are as follows: \begin{itemize} \item We propose a general action decomposition strategy for zero-shot VLN-CE, separating navigation into language-level planning, vision-level grounding, and robot-level control, enabling flexible integration of reasoning and perception modules. \item We implement this strategy in LaViRA, a practical Language–Vision–Robot Action framework that leverages different scales of MLLMs in a fully zero-shot manner. \item We achieve state-of-the-art zero-shot performance on the VLN-CE benchmark while preserving effectiveness and efficiency for real-world deployment. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose a general action decomposition strategy for zero-shot VLN-CE that separates navigation into language-level planning, vision-level grounding, and robot-level control, enabling flexible integration of reasoning and perception modules. \item We instantiate this strategy in LaViRA, a practical Language–Vision–Robot Action framework that leverages multi-scale MLLMs in a fully zero-shot manner. \item We achieve state-of-the-art zero-shot performance on the VLN-CE benchmark while maintaining strong effectiveness and efficiency for real-world deployment. \end{itemize}